BrainModes/TVB-Pypeline/README.md

 For an overview about the available plugins see the [Doc-Page about Plugins](http://nipy.org/nipype/users/plugins.html).
 Since this page is sometimes a bit outdated (e.g. the OAR plugin is not yet listed), see also https://github.com/nipy/nipype/tree/master/nipype/pipeline/plugins

 ## Preparing your rawdata
-Looking at the TODO-List in the bottom-section of this manual, you can see that the organization of the users raw-data is still a bit inflexible considering the fact that the pipeline requires a certain folder-schema.
-Currently, you need to **precisely stick to the following naming conventions**:
+The organization of the users raw-data is still a bit inflexible, considering the fact that currently the user needs to provide absolute paths to the different imaging modalities.
+The pipeline currently support the following input formats for your raw-data:
++ DICOM
++ (compressed) NifTi

+**Note that if you supply your diffusion data in NifTi format, the gradient information will not be passed along thus you have to provide those data seperately.
+See below for the paramters used at startup or refer to the --help string of the pipeline scripts itself.**

+Your raw-data may be located anywhere on your system while the pipeline outputs can be stored in a different location specified by a parameter passed to the pipeline during startup.
+For example, a subject folder may look like the following:
 ```bash
 /home/myUserName/pipeline/subjects/
 |-- Sub1/